ot2i7ba/Stuff/favorites/README.md

 # favorites
-Simple Web Link Tracker is a simple script that saves URLs submitted via a bookmarklet.
+Simple Web-Link-Tracker is a simple script that saves URLs submitted via a bookmarklet.
 The saved links are stored in a JSON file (favorites.json).
 A session ID is used to avoid IP tracking.
 There are also some security measures to prevent unwanted access and blacklisting.

 Considering the fact that no database is used, the performance is only acceptable for a small number (tested with 1000) of URLs.
 However, performance may decrease for a large number of links, since the entire JSON array must be loaded and stored for each read or write.
 However, this is perfectly adequate for personal use.